-In-House PVD Coating vs. Outsourcing: Choosing the Right Solution
+In-House PVD Coating vs. Outsourcing Costs: Choosing the Right Solution

 If you want your products to benefit from superior coatings, you can outsource PVD (physical vapor deposition) coating to a service provider or invest in PVD coating in-house.
 Third-party coating service providers own coating equipment and will coat your parts and products along with those of their other customers.
 You must package, send, wait for, and receive products before repackaging for sale.
 In-house coating equipment is integrated into your manufacturing and QC process and requires purchasing capital equipment.
 This investment can be cost-effective, depending on your coating needs.
 Here’s how to make the right decisions.

-Physical vapor deposition coatings make parts and products more functional, durable, and beautiful.
+Make parts and products more functional, durable, and beautiful

 Before we get into the details about the pros and cons of bringing PVD coating in-house, here is a brief introduction to PVD coatings.
 Thin-film deposition is often referred to as “PVD coating,” but in fact, PVD is only one of several processes that are used, which also include CVD (chemical vapor deposition) and DLC (diamond-like carbon) coatings.
 PVD & DLC coating systems deposit metal-based coatings to many metal or plastic parts and products.
 Thin-film coatings are bonded to the substrate at the atomic level.

-• These coatings are so thin they have no impact on dimensional tolerance and do not mask desired textures in the substrate.
+• These coatings are so thin that they do not impact dimensional tolerance and do not mask desired textures in the substrate.

 • They are fade-resistant and consistent, and they often outperform other coating technologies.

-Not sure if you should be coating in-house or outsourcing?
+Are you unsure whether you should coat in-house or outsource?
 Contact us today, and we can help you make the right decision.

 Many coating service providers offer PVD and CVD coating services for customers manufacturing architectural hardware (faucets and knobs), automotive parts, medical devices, cutting tools, molds & dies, firearms, blades, and other parts and products.
 Service provider users will manufacture up to the coating stage, package their items, and send them to a provider.
 The provider coats the items, repackages them, and returns them to the manufacturer.
 The parts are unpacked, returned to the manufacturing line, and repacked for shipment.